-Clearly, Mr. President, America stands to lose a significant part of its international trading advantage if our copyright laws do not keep pace with emerging international standards.
-Given the mandated application of the "rule of the shorter term" under the EU Directive, American works will fall into the public domain 20 years before those of our European trading partners, undercutting our international trading position and depriving copyright owners of two decades of income they might otherwise have.
+workers than the four leading noncopy-right manufacturing sectors combined.
+Clearly, Mr. President, America stands to lose a significant part of its international trading advantage if our international trading advantage if our copyright laws do not keep pace with emerging international standards.
+Given the mandated application of the "rule of the shorter term" under the EU Directive, American works will fall into the public domain 20 years before those of our European trading partners, undercutting our international trading position and depriving copyright owners of two decades of income they might or otherwise have.
+Similar right otherwise have.
 Similar consequences will follow in those nations outside the EU that choose to exercise the "rule of the shorter term" under the Berne Convention and the Universal Copyright Convention.